Generic Name: mequinol and tretinoin (ME-kwin-ol, TRET-i-noin) (Topical route)

 You may notice redness, stinging, burning or irritation when you first start using this medicine.
 It may take up to 6 months before you notice full beneficial effects, even if you use the medicine every day.
-Check with your health care professional at any time skin irritation becomes severe or if your age spots get darker in color.
+Check with your doctor at any time skin irritation becomes severe or if your age spots get darker in color.

 Unless your doctor tells you otherwise, it is especially important to avoid using the following skin products on the same area as mequinol and tretinoin topical solution:

 - Hair products that are irritating (eg, permanents, hair removal products).

 - Skin products that cause sensitivity to the sun (eg, products containing spices or limes).

 - Skin products containing a large amount of alcohol (eg, astringents, shaving creams, after-shave lotions).

 - Skin products that are too drying or abrasive (eg, cosmetics, soaps, or skin cleansers).

 Avoid overexposing the treated areas to sunlight, wind, or cold weather.
 The skin will be more prone to sunburn, dryness, or irritation.
 Do not use a sunlamp.